Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator

 which can be attributed to either a de Sitter expansion ($v=-1$), or a \textit{contraction} scenario ($v=3$) characterized by an equation of state $w\coloneqq P/\rho=1/3$ that lies between a radiation dominated ($w=1/2$) and a matter dominated ($w=0$) background in 2+1-D~\cite{2010Letelier.PitelliPRD} (in 3+1, the dual to de Sitter is a matter-dominated contraction~\cite{1999WandsPRD}).
 These models are dual in the sense that they both generate a power spectrum that is scale invariant at superhorizon scales, with the only difference being that $\mathcal{P}_{\delta\phi}$ freezes for de Sitter ($\abs{H}$ is constant) and grows for contraction (with growing $\abs{H}$).

 In the context of the scaling approach, duality implies that a scale-invariant power spectrum can be simulated by a dipolar Bose-gas that is either expanding exponentially ($a\propto e^{H\tau}$) or contracting as a power law ($a\propto (-\tau)^{3/4}$).
-The latter offers a convenient alternative for reproducing scale invariance in the laboratory due to the following reasons --- (i) the free-particle crossover that cuts off the analogue-cosmology mapping during expansion does not exist for contraction, and (ii) density-contrast measurements~\cite{2022Viermann.etalNature} can achieve better temporal resolution for a power-law evolution over an exponentially-fast evolution, allowing a more accurate extraction of the phase-fluctuation spectrum.
+The latter offers a convenient alternative for reproducing scale invariance in the laboratory due to the following reasons --- (i) the free-particle crossover that cuts off the analogue-cosmology mapping during expansion is avoided as contraction proceeds, and (ii) density-contrast measurements~\cite{2022Viermann.etalNature} can achieve better temporal resolution for a power-law evolution over an exponentially-fast evolution, allowing a more accurate extraction of the phase-fluctuation spectrum.
 As shown in \eqref{eq:SIPS}, the duality is also robust to a generalized dispersion as long as $W_k$ is nearly static, with scale invariance persisting despite broken Lorentz-invariance.